 7. Plants whose importation is restricted under the Plant Protection Act

-To learn more about what you can and can’t ship via BVI ports and to enquire about making JML your Caribbean shipping partner, visit jmlcorporation.com or contact us at (insert contact info here).
+To learn more about what you can and can’t ship via BVI ports and to enquire about making JML your Caribbean shipping partner, visit jmlcorporation.com or contact us.
 We have offices in the US, Dominican Republic and British Virgin Islands and can ship your goods to more than 120 destinations in Latin America and the Caribbean.